The 17th International

 Professor Skelte Anema is a Principal Research Scientist at Fonterra Research and Development Centre (FRDC), an Adjunct Professor at Massey University and an Associate Investigator with the Riddet Institute.
 His research has primarily focussed on milk protein interactions and their impact on the physical and functional properties of milk products.
 He has over 165 publications in peer reviewed journals.

-Working title: The magic of milk proteins
+Talk title: The magic of milk proteins

 Associate Professor Sushil Dhital